KHP-Informatics/ngseasy/README.md

 *****************************

-### Dockerised and Automated Builds ##
+### Dockerised NGS Tools

-The following opensource tools are all provided as automated builds.
+The following opensource tools are all provided.

 | Tool | Build |
 |-------------|----------------------|